 In addition, the Internet offers great options to market effectively without requiring a big budget.
 The trade-off, of course, is that you have to invest time and effort instead.
 However, the rewards for well implemented small business marketing initiative can be huge.

-The Original 5 Marketing Strategies
+Top 5 Marketing Strategies

 Let's start with my original list before moving on to the great ideas shared with me by some great influencers and business experts.